docker-mailserver/docker-mailserver/docs/content/config/advanced/override-defaults/user-patches.md

 ---
-title: 'Custom user changes & patches'
+title: 'Custom User Changes & Patches | Scripting'
 ---

 If you'd like to change, patch or alter files or behavior of `docker-mailserver`, you can use a script.